Unique Aspects of Fort Worth Truck Accidents

 Understanding The Comparative Negligence Law

-One of the unique aspects of Fort Worth truck accidents is its rules for determining fault.
+One thing that makes Fort Worth truck collisions unique is the rules for determining fault.
 Texas follows a modified comparative negligence law.
 In a typical personal injury case, the plaintiff’s attorney must prove the defendant’s negligence directly resulted in measurable, tangible losses to the plaintiff.
-Comparative negligence comes into play in Fort Worth truck accident cases when the plaintiff is found to be partially at fault for their accident.
+Comparative negligence comes into play when the plaintiff is found to be partially at fault for their accident.
 The plaintiff can still recover damages even if they are partially to blame for their damages under comparative negligence law.

-For example, a plaintiff could sue a distracted driver who caused an accident, but the plaintiff will likely be partially liable if the plaintiff was speeding or otherwise negligent at the time.
+For example, a plaintiff could sue a distracted driver who caused a commercial vehicle wreck, but the plaintiff will likely be partially liable if the plaintiff was speeding or otherwise negligent at the time.

 The Texas modified comparative negligence system only allows plaintiffs to recover damages if they were 51 percent or less at fault for the damages.
 If the plaintiff is found to be over 51 percent liable, they may not recover compensation for damages.